Transformation at Wits

 At Wits University, transformation is understood as a process essential to sustained academic excellence – through continuous assessment and renewal in the support services of the university, as well as through teaching, learning, research and social engagement undertaken by the University.

-Wits University also recognises that there are social, economic, political and cultural imperatives that require both reflection and intervention to redress the inequalities and injustice generated by apartheid on all South Africans.
+Wits University also recognises that there are social, economic, political and cultural imperatives that require both reflection and intervention to redress the inequalities and injustices imposed on all South Africans through apartheid.
 The programmes and projects run by the Transformation and Employment Equity Office are aimed at facilitating this process and, in doing so, to address the impact of these inequalities on life as part of the Wits community.

 The Wits transformation agenda is framed by national development goals, equity legislation, the United Nations Millennium Declaration and our location on the African continent.
 At the heart of the process of transformation are the values enshrined in the South African Bill of Rights and the Constitution.